-The competition national qualifiers and national final competitor exercises and marking guides and competitor exercises are reviewed and up-dated annually to reflect current sector specific standards, behaviours and attitudes.
+The competition's national qualifiers and national final exercises and marking guides are reviewed and up-dated annually to reflect current sector specific standards, behaviours, attitudes and requirements.

 Skills areas and marks vary from year to year based on the tasks and complexity of each exercise and are distributed across the six competition competencies.